 Research Note: Productivity rates are compiled from equipment manufacturer specifications and field performance data collected across construction projects between 2023-2024.

-• Bucket capacity directly correlates with productivity: Each 0.5 cubic yard increase in bucket size typically adds 15-25 CY/hr to achievable output, assuming comparable cycle times and soil conditions.
+• Each 0.5 CY increase in bucket size typically adds 15–25 CY/hr, assuming similar cycle times

 2. Productivity Rates by Project Type